PsichiX/Unreal-Systems-Architecture/Plugins/Systems/Documentation/Book/architecture/iterators.md

 iter_adapt
 ```

-They differ from regular iterators in a way that they do not neet type aliases and their `Next` and
+They differ from regular iterators in a way that they do not need type aliases and their `Next` and
 `SizeHint` methods require reference to previous stage iterator so they both consume and process its
 yielded values.